cvonk/vscode-starters/ESP32/README.md

 - ESP32 board with JTAG adapter, some of the options are
   - ESP-WROVER-KIT, one board with both a ESP32 and a combined JTAG/UART adapter (FT2232HL)
-  - Wemos LOLIN D32, and the ESP-PROG as the JTAG/UART adapter.
-Connect
+  - Wemos LOLIN D32 connected to a ESP-PROG as the JTAG/UART adapter:
     - RESET/RS to TRST_N
     - GPIO15 to TDO
     - GPIO12 to TDI